Three questions for social scientists: Internet virtue edition19 Jun 2017

 While there are some clear ways that virtue signalling can be bad, there is another way in which it is good.
 Doing good things makes other people more likely to do good things.
 This process, known as moral contagion, was famously demonstrated in the Milgram experiments.
 Participants in those experiments who saw other participants behave morally were dramatically more likely to behave morally as well.

 If the social science research is right, then we can conclude that putting a Pride symbol on your avatar make you behave worse (via moral licensing and moral substitution), but it makes other people behave better (via moral contagion).
 This leaves a couple of open questions:

 First, how do the pros and cons balance out?
 Perhaps your Pride avatar is net positive if you have a large audience on Facebook, but net negative if you have a small audience.
 And second, how does moral contagion work with symbolic acts?
 Does the Pride avatar just make other people add Pride symbols to their avatars?
 Or does it make them behave more ethically in real and impactful ways?

 We are beginning to get some quantitative answers to these questions.
-Clever research from Linda Skitka and others has shown that committing a moral act makes you about 40% less likely to commit another moral act later in the day, whereas hearing about someone else’s moral act makes you about 25% more likely to commit a moral act later in the day, although the latter finding fell short of statistical significance.
+Clever research from Linda Skitka and others has shown that committing a moral act makes you about 40% less likely to commit another moral act later in the day (moral licensing), whereas hearing about someone else’s moral act makes you about 25% more likely to commit a moral act later in the day (moral contagion), although the latter finding fell short of statistical significance.
 More research is needed though, particularly when it comes to social media and symbolic virtue signalling.

 2. Slacktivism versus Violent Revolution